Best Ring Lights for Video Calls and Home Office in 2026

 Do I need a ring light specifically, or can I use any lamp for video calls?

-Any well-positioned light improves video calls, but ring lights and panel lights are specifically designed to wrap light evenly around the face and minimize harsh shadows.
-A standard desk lamp positioned to the side creates a half-lit effect that looks less professional than a ring light placed at eye level in front of you.
+Any well-positioned light improves video calls, but ring lights and panel lights are designed to wrap light evenly around the face and minimize harsh shadows.
+A standard lamp positioned to the side creates a half-lit effect that looks less professional than a ring light placed at eye level in front of you.
 For calls where appearance matters, dedicated video call lighting produces consistently better results.

 Where should I position my ring light for video calls?